The64thGamer/cheeseepedia/content/wiki/chuck-e-cheese-s-winter-2015-show.md

 8. **Intermission 4**
     1. Act 4 Part 2 - 'The End'
     2. Josh and the Jamtones - 'Jump Up!'
-    3. Sketch - Jokes From Pasqually - 'Bananas'
+    3. A Joke From Pasqually - 'Bananas'
     4. CEC Hash Tag Promo
     5. Show Break - 'City Time Lapse'
     6. Josh and the Jamtones - 'Lighting Lake'

-## Live Shows:
+## Live Shows

+**Studio C and WEIGL locations would automatically play a live show every hour at the 25-minute mark.
+The automatic live for this show was 'Do The Chuck E. 2015'**

-- Chuck E. Birthday 2015 (New)
+- Chuck E. Birthday 2015
 - Spanish Rockstar Birthday
-- Do The Chuck E. 2015 (New)
-- Chuck E. Says
+- Happy And You Know It 2013 (Michael Hill Countdown)
-- Old MacDonald
+- Old MacDonald 2013 (Michael Hill Countdown)
-- The Chuck E. (Do The Roll)
+- The Chuck E. (Do The Roll) (Michael Hill Countdown)
-- Happy & You Know It
-- Head, Shoulders, Knees & Toes
+- Head, Shoulders, Knees and Toes 2013 (Michael Hill Countdown)
+- Chuck E. Says 2014 (Michael Hill Countdown)
+- Do The Chuck E. 2015 (Michael Hill Countdown)

 ## Official Releases